andersevenrud/vuensee/README.md

 ## Usage

-There are three ways to build and run this applocation:
+There are three ways to build and run this application:

+> Or you can [download a release](https://github.com/andersevenrud/vuensee/releases) from Github.

 * [Docker Image](#docker-image)
 * [Docker Compose](#docker-compose)